Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Random input: noise-sustained turbulence, reliability, and spatial Lyapunov exponent

 According to the general theory of Lyapunov vectors in distributed systems~\cite{Pikovsky-Politi-98,Pikovsky-Politi-16}, linear fields $\tilde U(x,t)$ are highly intermittent, and their logarithms $\log \tilde U(x,t)$ constitute a roughening interface, the mean velocity of which is the Lyapunov exponent.
 Thus, we calculate the space-dependent norm of the perturbation by averaging $\log \tilde U(x,t)$ over a large interval $T$

 For large $x$, the norm grows linearly with $x$ (Fig.~\ref{fig:ln}(a)), and fitting these linear dependencies one finds the spatial LE (Fig.~\ref{fig:ln}(b)).

 One can estimate the spatial LE also from the convective LEs.
 Consider a perturbation $U(x,t)$ at some position $x$ and time $t$.
-To this perturbation contribute different perturbations initiated at the boundary $x=0$.
+To this perturbation contribute different components initiated at the boundary $x=0$.
 We estimate the norm of $U(x,t)$ as the maximum over different contributions.
 A perturbation at the boundary at time $t-\tau$ contributes to $U(x,t)$ with the exponential factor $\exp[\lambda(v)\tau]=\exp[\lambda(v)v^{-1}x]$, where $v=x/\tau$ is the corresponding velocity.
 Thus, we have to maximize $\lambda(v)/v$.
 This condition yields the relation $\lambda'(v^*)v^*-\lambda(v^*)=0$ for the optimal velocity.
-Thus, the convective exponent based estimation of the spatial exponent is
+Thus, the convective exponent-based estimation of the spatial exponent is

-Geometrically, this is the slope of the tangential to the profile of the convective LE, as shown in Fig.~\ref{fig:convleca} with a dashed line.
-Using the expression for the convective LE in the caption of Fig.~\ref{fig:convleca}, we find $\Lambda\approx 0.31$, which corersponds well with the direct numerical evaluation using \eqref{eq:sple}, which yields $\Lambda\approx 0.314$.
+Geometrically, this is the slope of the tangential to the profile of the convective LE, as shown for model \eqref{eq:ca} in Fig.~\ref{fig:convleca} with a dashed line.
+For this model, using the expression for the convective LE in the caption of Fig.~\ref{fig:convleca}, we find $\Lambda\approx 0.31$, which corresponds well with the direct numerical evaluation using \eqref{eq:sple}, which yields $\Lambda\approx 0.314$.

 By comparing \eqref{eq:forsle} with expression \eqref{eq:expconvinv}, one can see that

 Thus, $\Lambda=\mu^*$, so in the terms of the chronotopic LE $\mathcal{L}(\mu)$, the spatial LE is the root

 This appears to be quite natural, as the spatial exponent is calculated for a stationary on average temporal field, so it corresponds to the value of $\mu$ at which the corresponding temporal chronotopic exponent $\mathcal{L}$ vanishes.
 We compare this expression with the numerics for spatial LE of the NHKS model in Fig.~\ref{fig:ln}(b).